omnivector-solutions/license-manager/docs-source/src/development.rst

 Configuring the fake license server client
 ******************************************
-The license-manager-simulator has a script and a template for each license server supported.
+The license-manager-simulator has a script and a template for each license server supported (FlexLM, RLM, LS-Dyna and LM-X).
 The script requests license information from the license-manager-simulator API and renders it in the template, simulating the output from the real license server.

 To configure the license-manager-simulator, you need to:

 #.
-Modify the fake license server files available in the license-manager-simulador ``bin`` folder.
+Modify the fake license server script files available in the license-manager-simulador ``bin`` folder.

    * change shebang to the path of the Python installed in the license-manager-agent virtualenv;